-\textbf{Aggregating over the ensemble.} We compute the mean Silhouette score and standard deviation (std) for each point $x_i$ across all $R$ clustering runs in the ensemble:
+\textbf{Aggregating over the ensemble.} The mean Silhouette score and standard deviation (std) are computed for each point $x_i$ across all $R$ clustering runs in the ensemble:

-We use these two quantities to define a per‐point measure of \textit{Silhouette‐based reliability}.
+These two quantities are used to define a per‐point measure of \textit{Silhouette‐based reliability}.
 A high mean $\mu_i$ indicates that $x_i$ tends to be well-placed geometrically across clustering runs, while a low std $\sigma_i$ implies that this quality is consistent.
 Subtracting $\sigma_i$ from $\mu_i$ penalizes points with high variability in Silhouette values across runs, emphasizing both quality and stability of geometric fit.
-The resulting score is thresholded at zero to ensure non-negativity\footnote{To preserve the signal from consistently negative means (e.g., $\mu_i < 0$ with small $\sigma_i$; a relatively uncommon regime in practice), $\mu_i-\sigma_i$ can be mapped to $[0,1]$ via $\left[(\mu_i - \sigma_i)+1\right]/2$.}:
+The resulting score is thresholded at zero to ensure non-negativity:\footnote{To preserve the signal from consistently negative means (e.g., $\mu_i < 0$ with small $\sigma_i$; a relatively uncommon regime in practice), $\mu_i-\sigma_i$ can be mapped to $[0,1]$ via $\left[(\mu_i - \sigma_i)+1\right]/2$}

 $\tilde S_i$ rewards points that not only have high average Silhouette (good cluster fit) but also low variability across runs (stable geometric placement).
 However, a high $\tilde S_i$ does not guarantee that a point is consistently assigned to the same cluster across runs.
 It only indicates that the point maintains a consistently strong fit within its assigned cluster.
-To capture actual assignment stability, we introduce a measure based on cluster agreement across the ensemble.
+To capture actual assignment stability, a complementary measure is introduced based on cluster agreement across the ensemble.